pablohd10/vehicle-simulator-IOT-raspberryPI/README.md

 Establish the digital/PWM pins as specified in the code (or configurate them as desired)

 ### 1.3 SOFTWARE configuration

 - Clone the repository.

 - Connect your device to the raspberryPI.

-> [!TIP]
-> Connect the raspberry to the device via ssh.
-Remember that they must be in the same network.

 - Run the file vehicle.py in the raspberryPI.
 To do this you have 2 options:

   - Upload the code to the raspberry and execute it

   - Create a remote interpreter in Pycharm and execute the code through this interpreter

+> [!TIP]
+> Connect the raspberry to the device via ssh.